 The certificate features flexible completion of required courses, allowing students to complete the requirements as part-time and/or evening study.
 In addition, students can apply six credits of first-year Communications or English earned in previous post-secondary study toward the Advanced Certificate in Communication.

 Successful completion of 60 credits of post-secondary study from Arts, Science, or Business or an Engineering Technology diploma.
 In addition, students will need to demonstrate one of the two following options:

 TOEFL 101 with no score less than 94

 Cambridge 192 with no score less than 180

 Applicants with tests other than these should connect with Admissions and the Communications department to determine an appropriate score.

 The program allows for flexible completion and for student choice.
-Students can choose to register in whichever of the available Communications or English courses that are of most interest to them as long as they are not restricted to particular progrms, in order to satisty the graduation requirements.
+Students can choose to register in whichever of the available Communications or English courses that are of most interest to them as long as they are not restricted to particular programs, in order to satisfy the graduation requirements.
 Please consult the Calendar for a complete list and contact the Chair of Communications for advice on currently available courses.

 The Advanced Certificate in Communication will be granted upon the successful completion of 18 credits, including six credits of first-year CMNS or ENGL, and 12 additional credits of CMNS, of which at least nine credits must come from courses numbered 300 or higher.
 Students may apply six credits of first-year CMNS or ENGL earned in previous post-secondary study toward the Advanced Certificate.